signaldatascience/R-curriculum/assignments/2-basic-topics/linear-regression/4-regularization/linreg-regularization.md

 If it turns out that the optimal value of $\lambda$ lies at either end of the range of $\lambda$ values used by `glmnet`, then you'll want to modify the range of $\lambda$.
 However, the documentation advises against passing in just a single value for the `lambda` parameter of `glmnet()` and `cv.glmnet()`, instead suggesting modifying `nlambda` and `lambda.min.ratio`.[^glmnet2] Nevertheless, there are times when passing in a single value makes sense, like when you've previously determined the optimal $\lambda$ and want to just use that instead of a range of different $\lambda$ values.

-[^alpha]: Read the [official documentation](https://cran.r-project.org/web/packages/glmnet/glmnet.pdf) to figure out it works.

-[^glmnet]: "Due to highly efficient updates and techniques such as warm starts and active-set convergence, our algorithms can compute the solution path very fast."

 [^glmnet2]: "Typical usage is to have the program compute its own `lambda` sequence based on `nlambda` and `lambda.min.ratio`.
 Supplying a value of `lambda` overrides this.
 WARNING: use with care.
 Do not supply a single value for `lambda` (for predictions after CV use `predict()` instead).
-Supply instead a decreasing sequence of `lambda` values. `glmnet` relies on its warms starts for speed, and it's often faster to fit a whole path than compute a single fit.""
+Supply instead a decreasing sequence of `lambda` values. `glmnet` relies on its warms starts for speed, and it's often faster to fit a whole path than compute a single fit."